Philippine Law Journal: Alumni editors

 More than a thousand former students and faculty members of the University of the Philippines College of Law have sat in either student or faculty editorial boards.
 Following contemporaneous law review tradition, the journal was likewise designed to be a training ground for legal scholars and practitioners of law.
 Many alumni editors have played important roles in shaping Philippine law, jurisprudence, and society, through their leadership in the judiciary, the government service, the academe, and the legal profession, both in the Philippines and abroad.
-This is a list of notable editors.
-For a list of notable University of the Philippines College of Law graduates, see List of University of the Philippines College of Law alumni.